Co-occurring conditions and autism

 How are sleep problems treated?

-Good sleep hygiene can help.
+Good sleep habits can help.
 This includes:

 - cutting out drinks with caffeine in the afternoon and evening